Borrowash Victoria A.F.C.: Ground

 The club initially played at Coffee Joe's Field in Borrowash, with changing rooms located a mile and a half away.
 Up until 1984, they played on a council-owned pitch at Deans Drive in Borrowash, but were threatened with expulsion from the league due to drainage at Deans Drive, and were refused promotion at the end of the 1983–84 season.
 In need of new facilities, the club moved to the Asterdale Bowl Ground, on Borrowash Road in the Spondon area of Derby, which adjoins Borrowash.
 Since 2012, the club's junior section are based at Deans Drive, restoring the club's link with their former ground.

 The club initially leased the Asterdale ground before later purchasing it.
 A new changing room was built and floodlights installed in 1985–86, with the official switching on marked by a friendly match against Nottingham Forest.
 The attendance of around 2,000 remains the cub's record.
 A 250-seat stand was built after the club bought the ground in the 1990s.
-For sponsorship reasons, the ground has variously been known as the Robinson Construction Bowl, Watkinson Construction Bowl and – since 2014 – the Anderson Electrical Arena.
 Belper United shared Asterdale from 2016 to 2018, while Derby County Ladies previously also played at the ground.
 The Bowl is part of the wider Asterdale sports complex, which is also home to Graham Street Prims and Leesbrook Rugby Club.